-The Trust has four established staff networks, Fusion, (representing staff from ethnic minorities), Equal Abilities (staff with disabilities) and LGBT+ and allies, (lesbian, gay, bisexual and transgender) and a Women's network.
-These continue to grow from strength to strength.
-As well as providing support for these staff groups the networks are very much an opportunity for these staff to voice concerns and comment on the work of the Trust and provide feedback to the executive team.

-The networks also help us to increase the inclusivity of our Trust through celebratory events such as Black history month and LGBT+ History month, providing opportunities for staff to both educate and share their culture with all our staff.
+We have four staff networks, Fusion, (representing staff from ethnic minorities), Equal Abilities (staff with disabilities) and LGBT+ and allies, (lesbian, gay, bisexual, and transgender) and a Women's network.
+The networks also help us to increase inclusivity through celebratory events such as Black history month and LGBT+ History month, providing opportunities for staff to both educate and share their culture with all our staff.

-The Trust has complied with the reporting requirements for equality and diversity, reports and action plans for the Workforce Race Equality Standard, (WRES), Workforce Disability Equality Standard (WDES), and Gender Pay reports can be viewed via our Internet pages.
+We have complied with the reporting requirements for equality and diversity, reports, and action plans for the Workforce Race Equality Standard, (WRES), Workforce Disability Equality Standard (WDES), and Gender Pay reports can be viewed via our Internet pages.
 These reports provide a focus for the Equality, Diversity and Inclusion agenda, which forms a significant part of our people plan.